Chinese Masterpieces

 of the Qing Dynasty

-Qing Dynasty Imperial Qianlong Seal Mark & Period Monochrome Egg Yolk Yellow Vase This exquisite slender vase, featuring a trumpet mouth, exhibits iron firing marks on the foot ring, indicative of its historical significance.
+Qing Dynasty Imperial Qianlong Seal Mark & Period Monochrome Egg Yolk Yellow Vase.
+This exquisite, slender vase, featuring a trumpet mouth, exhibits iron firing marks on the foot ring, indicative of its historical significance.
 Notable flaking in the biscuit further confirms its age.
 The vase stands approximately 11 7/8 inches tall. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Significant Pair of Qing Dynasty Imperial Yongzheng Seal Mark and Period Rare Chartreuse Monochrome Garlic Mouth Vases